splunk/observability-workshop/docs/dashboards/dashboarding.md

 ## 3. Ordering & sizing of charts

-If you do not like the default order and sizes of your charts you can simply use windo dragging technique  to move and size them to the desired location
+If you do not like the default order and sizes of your charts you can simply use window dragging technique  to move and size them to the desired location

 Grab the **top** border of a chart and you should see the mouse pointer change to a drag icon.
 You can now simply drag you chart to the desired location.